 Nothing can recreate the sight, sound, and smell of a crowd of thousands, but perhaps theatrical and musical performers struck down by stage fright could practice with a VR headset to get used to performing in front of a “live” crowd.

 Of course, there can be only one Kate Bush, but people in all businesses will have to stand in front of a large audience and give a speech or presentation at some point in their careers.
 VR could be used to take people from nervous speakers to the great orators of the generation.
-All a company needs to do is have a small (preferably sound-proofed!) room in which workers can use technology such as this to practice real speaking in front of a virtual crowded room.
+All a company needs to do is have a small (preferably sound-proofed!) room in which workers can use technology to practice real speaking in front of a virtual crowded room.

 “Sorry, it’s my first day”